Blood Mountain Day Hike

 *Registration opens to the Georgia Conservancy members on December 17 at 5 PM and to the General Public on December 19 at 5 PM

 Did you know?
 Georgia Conservancy members have the opportunity to register early for select Stewardship Trips, as well as receive a discount on a number of our adventures during the year.
-Become a Georgia Conservancy member today, or renew your membership Already a member?
-Please apply your Membership ID during registration to receive your discount.
-If you have any questions, please contact Georgia Conservancy Development Coordinator Carden Barkley at firstname.lastname@example.org
+Become a Georgia Conservancy member today, or renew your membership to register on December 17!
+Already a member?
+Use your email provided promo code for early registration and to receive a discount (Live Oak Level and above) when registering for this trip.

 The Georgia Conservancy's Stewardship Trips program is excited to offer our Day Trips for the third year in a row.
 Our Day Trips help to supplement and enhance our already robust statewide trips schedule and aims to highlight and acknowledge the diverse array of green spaces, natural resources, individuals and organizations that are putting metro Atlanta on the map for environmental stewardship and sustainable growth.